 Why is the chief operating officer more important than ever?
 In a world that consistently reminds us of its ever-shifting nature, the COO is the connector between your organization’s operations and strategy.

-In today's business environment, it’s critical to have a COO working through various levels of the business hierarchy to manage operations, assess internal and external environments, and create alignment between strategy and execution.
+In today's business environment, having a COO working through various business levels to manage operations, assess internal and external environments, and create alignment between strategy and execution is crucial.
+And what better way to do that than with chief operating officer OKRs?

 The chief operating officer's main challenges

-With a hand in each level of operations, the chief operating officer is positioned to face extensive challenges and opportunities.
+With a hand in each level of operations, the chief operating officer faces plenty of challenges and opportunities.
 One of the COO’s biggest challenges, which applies to most leaders in the c-suite, is losing sight of the strategy because they’re too hyper-focused on the execution.

 As Quantive's COO Seth Elliott says, being a COO requires you to, “Optimize for the mountain, not the hill.”